Greatest common divisors with moving targets and consequences for linear recurrence sequences: Proof of Theorem

-Now, let $A\subseteq \Lambda$ be an infinite set which is coherent with respect to $F$ and $G$.
-In other words, $A$ is coherent with respect to the moving hyperplanes that are obtained from $F$ and $G$ via this Veronese embedding.
-In particular, we may define a moving field with respect to $F$ and $G$ (as in Example \ref{moving:maps:defn:2}).
+Now, let $A\subseteq \Lambda$ be an infinite set which is coherent with respect to $f$ and $g$.
+Then $A$ is coherent with respect to the moving hyperplanes that are obtained from $F$ and $G$ via this Veronese embedding.
+In particular, we may define a moving field with respect to $F$ and $G$ (as in Definition \ref{moving:hypersurfaces:defn:3}).
 Denote this field of moving functions by $\mathcal{K}_A$.